Quip

 It’s great that Quip is available for free!

-On the official website, there are high-priced subscription plans…
+For some reason, on the official website, there are high-priced subscription plans…

 It’s a word processor that lacks a sense of progress, which is disappointing.